kijanawoodard/Blog/src/Blog.Web/Content/posts/winning-with-c-sharp-interactive.markdown

 I can already see an improvement writing this post.
 Just create the post.mardown file and go.

 Hmmmm.
 Now I'm wondering if I should add the yaml comments at the bottom of the post file.
 I had thought I would use a library to parse the metadata, but none were quite what I wanted and it turned out to be [not that much code].
-Since I'm doing my own parsing up front, I can't snip the comments section before passing the post text to the markdown processor.
+Since I'm doing my own parsing up front, I can snip out the comments section before passing the post text to the markdown processor.
 Hmmmm.

 [Jekyll Front Matter]: https://jekyllrb.com/docs/frontmatter/
 [C# Interactive]: http://www.hanselman.com/blog/InteractiveCodingWithCAndFREPLsScriptCSOrTheVisualStudioInteractiveWindow.aspx